 • You want to learn!
 Our teachers are here to answer all the questions you’ve always wanted to ask.

-• You want to meet people in class and build a community.
+• You want to meet new friends and expand your community.

-• You want a lot of dancing time.
+• You want a lot of studio time.
 We’re aiming for 25+ instructional hours.

 • You want to push, but not break.
 While we’ll provide a lot of studio time, not all of that time will be spent pushing to the max.